srush/PyDecode/README.rst

-PyDecode is a dynamic programming toolkit for researchers studying natural language processing.
+PyDecode is a dynamic programming toolkit, developed for research in  NLP.

-The interface and visualization code is written Python, the core algorithms are written in C++.
-For examples of some possible projects see the gallery_.
+The aim is to be simple enough for prototyping, but efficient enough for research use.

 .. _documentation: http://pydecode.readthedocs.org/